Tomioka Travel Tips

 Getting around

-In Tomioka, the Silk Mill is easily accessible by public transportation, but the other three related sites are spread out and not well served by buses or trains.
+In Tomioka, the Silk Mill is easily accessible by public transportation, but the other three related sites are spread out and not well connected by buses or trains.
 Renting a car is the best option, with rental services available near JR Takasaki Station and also near Joshu-Tomioka Station.